 Earth Observation Day

 Earth Observation Day (EOD) is a STEM educational outreach event of AmericaView and our partners.
-EOD will be celebrated officially on Wednesday, October 14, 2015.
+This year EOD will be celebrated officially on Tuesday, October 11, 2016.
 The goal is to engage students and teachers in remote sensing as an exciting and powerful educational tool.

 During 2013, teachers and AmericaView scientists worked with the GLOBE SATELLITES program to explore the surface temperature of two common types of land cover, asphalt and grass, using Landsat satellite data and measurements taken by students.
 The idea was to explore patterns of surface temperature as they relate to Earth’s energy budget.
 Land cover influences a wide range of important socio-economic and ecological conditions, including local climate, air and water quality, human health and wellness, soil permeability and productivity, stream flow and runoff, and wildlife habitat, to name a few.
 Mapping land cover using free Landsat data, along with surface temperature measurements, comprise engaging, standards-based exercises that introduce remote sensing technology and critically important spatial thinking skills, fostering a richer, more interesting, and more powerful scientific and cultural understanding of the local environment.
 For more information on the GLOBE SATELLITES / AmericaView Earth Observation Day 2013 Field Campaign click here.
 A tutorial covering how to access free Landsat and other remote sensing data is available here.